Thank you PayPal for sponsoring this post. Visit PayPal to give the gift people really want this season: money!

 As we wandered down the aisles there was a little bit of confusion, and, to be honest, more than a little disappointment as I had to gently remind him that he wasn’t picking out toys for under our tree.
 The idea that the season is meant for giving is a concept that is tough to teach kids.
 Five-year-olds don’t necessarily grasp poverty and privilege, misfortune and compassion.
 It was unheard of that there are kids who will wake up on Christmas morning with little to nothing to unwrap under the their trees.
 “You get to be those kids’ Santa Claus,” I told him.
 I think that’s when it clicked.

 The next day, I let him unload our big bag of gifts into the bins at the toy drive.
-He hesitated when it came to the last toy in the bag — a Hulkbuster action figure, one of his favorites.
+He hesitated with the last toy in the bag — a Hulkbuster action figure, one of his favorites.
 When it was done we played games and listened to live music.
-He got his picture taken with the unofficial mascots from our local hockey team, who just so happens to look like his favorite spider-themed superhero.
+He got his picture taken with the unofficial mascots from our local hockey team, who just so looks like his favorite spider-themed superhero.
 We filled a box truck with all the donations, which included everything from footballs to bicycles.
 It was a good day in a season of giving, made possible by a lot of little random acts of kindness.

 So, if you’re in need of a last-minute gift or simply just don’t know what to get all of the people on your list, seize the season with PayPal’s free P2P holiday greetings so people can get what they really want this year: MONEY.